LarsImNetz/chaoslab/README.md

 ## Contributing

-I welcome contributions and improvements, please see the [contribution guidelines](CONTRIBUTING.md).
+Anyone and everyone is welcome to contribute.
+Please take a moment to review the [contribution guidelines](CONTRIBUTING.md).